diegopoza/guest-writer/articles/section-b.markdown

 }
 ```

-The code snippet above encodes the code verifier using UTF8 and converts the result to a SHA256 byte before encoding again, this time into a Base64 String to generate the code challenge.
+The code snippet above encodes the code verifier using UTF8 and converts the result to a SHA256 byte before encoding again, this time into a Base64 string to generate the code challenge.

-> **Note:** The SHA256 conversion method used in generating the digest byte determines what algorithm is used in verifying the code challenge in [Exchange authorization code for access tokens]() section.
+> **Note:** The SHA256 conversion method used in generating the digest byte determines what algorithm is used in verifying the code challenge in the [Exchange authorization code for access tokens]() section.

 #### Construct the authorization URL.